 CAPTRUST, the firm with the highest AUM on our list, is a fee-based financial advisor based out of Raleigh, North Carolina.
-The firm has over 11,700 individual clients, with about two-thirds of them having less than a high net worth.
+The firm has tens of thousands of individual clients, with about two-thirds of them having less than a high net worth.
 CAPTRUST works with many institutional clients too, including retirement plans, charitable organizations, businesses, banks, government entities, insurance companies and investment companies.
 In general, the firm has a $50,000 minimum investment for new clients, though this requirement can be waived.

 According to its website, CAPTRUST specializes in working with individuals, families, executives, business owners, professional athletes and retirement plan participants.
 Services available through the firm's various individual-centric programs include wealth planning, investment management, retirement planning and advice, risk management, tax review, estate planning, charitable gift planning, cash flow planning and more.

 Certain on-staff advisors at CAPTRUST can earn commissions from insurance sales.
-Despite the potential conflict of interest this creates, the firm is bound by fiduciary duty to act in your best interest, no matter what.
+Despite the potential conflict of interest this creates, the firm is bound by fiduciary duty to act in your best interest.

 CAPTRUST was established in 2003.
-Today, the firm's leadership team is under the control of co-founder and CEO James Fielding Miller, who also indirectly owns about 40% of the firm.
-The rest of the firm's shares are owned by a holding company called The CapFinancial Group, LLC.
+Today, the firm's leadership team is under the control of co-founder and CEO James Fielding Miller.
+The firm's shares are owned by a holding company called The CapFinancial Group, LLC.

 The advisory team at CAPTRUST boasts a wide range of certifications, including multiple certified public accountants (CPAs), accredited investment fiduciaries (AIFs), chartered financial analysts (CFAs), certified fund specialists (CFSs), certified investment management analysts (CIMAs), certified financial planners (CFPs), chartered financial consultants (ChFCs) and more.

 CAPTRUST has a number of branches around the country.
-In fact, you'll find offices in Alabama, Arizona, California, Colorado, Connecticut, Delaware, Florida, Georgia, Indiana, Iowa, Kentucky, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Nevada, New Jersey, New York, North Carolina, Ohio, Pennsylvania, Tennessee, Texas, Utah, Virginia and Washington, D.C.
+In fact, you'll find offices in Alabama, Arizona, California, Colorado, Connecticut, Delaware, Florida, Georgia, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Nebraska, Nevada, New Jersey, New York, North Carolina, Ohio, Oklahoma, Pennsylvania, South Carolina, Tennessee, Texas, Utah, Virginia and Washington, D.C.